horizonfleet/horizonfleet.github.io/public/process/README.md

 **Responsible: Jan Anders, Felix Bieswanger, Sebastian Hermann, David Rundel & Anja Stütz**

-Horizon is a student project based on concrete, predefinied tasks.
-The main goal is to optimize the costs of truck fleets by means of data analysis and a dashboard.
+Horizon is a student project based on predefinied tasks.
+The main goal is to optimize the costs of truck fleets by data analysis and a dashboard.
 In order to work as realistically as possible, the task was seen as the assignment of a fictional company.
 Accordingly, we as a group find ourselves in the role of the consultants who develop a product for this company.

 **Current situation at the fleet enterprise**

-The existing communication channel in the company provides for a driver to report current events to the fleet managers, who in turn respond with instructions.
+The existing communication in the company provides for a driver to report current events to a fleet managers who will respond with instructions.

 ![Fleet Management](/fleetsituation.png?raw=true)

-In the past, the fleet manager had little overview of the current position and situation of the trucks.
-A newly introduced telemetry module (represented by a simulation in the project) in the trucks now allows the transmission of important information about the position and situation of the truck to the head office.
-However, up to now the control center can hardly do anything with this information and therefore needs a suitable dashboard and data modeling.
+In the past, the fleet manager had only little overview of the current position and situation of the trucks.
+A newly introduced telemetry module (represented by a simulation in the project) in the trucks now allows the transmission of important information about the position and situation of the truck to the office.
+However, until now the control center can hardly do anything with this information and therefore needs a suitable dashboard and data modeling.

 ### Task